ej1111/-hoopmaster-site/terms-and-conditions.md

 ## Message and Data Rates

 Message and data rates may apply, depending on your mobile carrier plan.
-Johnston Construction Co. does not charge for SMS/email alerts beyond your monitoring service subscription fee, if applicable.
+We do not charge for SMS/email alerts beyond your monitoring service subscription fee, if applicable.

 ## Opt-Out (STOP)